 SugarCRM Landing Page circa June 2017

 It’s short, sweet and on-point.
-SugarCRM have nailed their page goal: demonstrate their product to visitors via demo and collecting contact details for follow-up.
+SugarCRM has nailed their page goal: demonstrate their product to visitors via demo and collecting contact details for follow-up.
 The page has clearly been built as a custom landing page, and that’s a big tick.

 But how well does the ad message match with the landing page copy?
 Let’s score the main blocks from their ad.